FlorianJourde/Frontend-Mentor-11-Single-price-grid-component/README.md

 ### About

-Tenth exercice from Frontend Mentor website.
+Eleventh exercice from Frontend Mentor website.
 The purpose is to train to fondamentals web languages.

 **HTML, CSS**